johnbillion/wp-crontrol/docs/docs/php-cron-events.md

 Your security salts may also change if you move your site from one server to another and the salts in the `wp-config.php` file differ, or if you move your site from a staging environment to a production environment (or vice versa) and the salts differ.

 In all of these cases, you should edit the affected PHP cron events, make absolutely sure that the code remains as intended, and save it again.
-This will cause the integrity hash to be regenerated and saved alongside the PHP code, and the event will begin working as expected once again.
+This will cause the hash to be regenerated and saved alongside the PHP code, and the event will begin working as expected once again.